oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

 1. The outage starts now.

 2. Start the final backup.
 When you start the driver script with *L1F*, it performs not only the final backup, but it also sets the tablespaces in *read-only* mode and starts a Data Pump full transportable export.
+When prompted for *system password*, enter *ftexuser*.

     ```
     <copy>